Abhilash Pillai

 Abhilash Pillai (born 17 May 1969) is an Indian theatre director, both pedagogue and scholar of contemporary Indian theatre.

 Early life and education

-Abhilash Pillai was born on 17 May 1969 at Trivandrum to S. R. K. Pillai and Sarada Pillai.
-In 1991, he completed his Bachelor of Theatre Arts from The School of Drama, University of Calicut and secured third rank.
+Abhilash Pillai was born on 17 May 1969 at Thiruvananthapuram to S. R. K. Pillai and Sarada Pillai.
+In 1991, he completed his Bachelor of Theatre Arts from The School of Drama and Fine Arts, University of Calicut and secured third rank.
 He also completed a three-year Postgraduate Diploma in Dramatics with a specialization in Design and Direction from the National School of Drama, New Delhi, with distinction in 1994.
 He then obtained a two-year diploma in Theatre Production and Stage Management with honors from the Royal Academy of Dramatic Arts, London in 1998.
 He also did a one-year intensive training in advanced theatre direction in association with eminent directors in the Orange Tree Theatre, United Kingdom during 1998 and 1999 and attained his PhD from Jawaharlal Nehru University, New Delhi in 2012.